Court records provide new information about ongoing suspicious death investigation following deadly house fire

-KANSAS CITY, MO (KCTV) -- Court records show a witness helped police track down a man who was seen on the front porch of a home before it caught fire.
+KANSAS CITY, Missouri (KCTV) -- Court records show a witness helped police track down a man who was seen on the front porch of a home before it caught fire.

 A woman who was pulled from the burning home did not survive.
 A 3-year-old who was also rescued was critically hurt.